 - Click the Browse button and select the folder that contains the DDL scripts for the database objects

-- A list of the objects to be created will be displayed.
+- In the Build objects step, a list of the objects to be created will be displayed.
 They are all selected by default.
 If some of them are not needed, uncheck them:

-- In the Preview step, a list of actions for the execution will be shown.
+- In the Preview step, the summary of actions for the execution will be shown.
 After reviewing them, click the Next button to continue:

-- In the last step, choose whether to save a copy of the newly created script and to insert header into it:
+- In the last Output options step, choose whether to save a copy of the newly created build script under the Script tab:

 If the Save a copy of script options is chosen, the created script can be reviewed or modified and re-execute it afterwards, directly in SQL Server Management Studio.